CyberCaveCO/TDM/APT-34 EUROPIUM/APT-34 Detection Code/Readme.md

-### This Page content all APT34 Detection Toolsm based on our study there TTPs.
+### This Page contains all threat actors' Detection Rules based on our study there TTPs.
 - YARA
 - SIGMA
 - SNORT